-We are at the beginning of the 6th Mass Extinction, with species being lost about 100 times faster than normal because of human activities.
+We are on the verge of a 6th Mass Extinction, with species being lost at up to 1,000 times faster than normal because of human activities.

 The United States recognized the risk early, with Congress passing bedrock conservation laws like the Endangered Species Act (ESA) and the Marine Mammal Protection Act as clear declarations that the nation values protecting imperiled species and their habitats.
 We protected imperiled species from take and illegal trade, preserved their habitats, developed recovery plans, and required federal agencies to take imperiled species into account in their activities.

 As a result, over 95% of ESA-listed species are still with us today and hundreds of species—like wolves, California condors, black-footed ferrets and whooping cranes—are now on the path to recovery.
 Marine mammals like manatees and Cook Inlet beluga whales are getting the attention they deserve so they can flourish.
 And conserving and restoring our native species to their respective landscapes makes for healthier, more natural, more resilient ecosystems where wildlife of all kinds can thrive.

 While we have made great progress conserving imperiled species, threats to their survival remain and new threats are emerging.
 Climate change is a threat of global proportions.
 Invasive species and diseases are being spread to new, susceptible populations.
 The ESA and other conservation laws are politically controversial and at risk of being weakened.
 Now is the time to redouble our efforts to retain past successes and tackle new challenges.

 Our conservation efforts are targeted at the full range of vulnerable North American biodiversity, from plants to pollinators to predators.